Write us

 Where does the Inca Trail start?

-The answer to where does the Inca Trail begin? depends on the route you choose.
-There are two official versions of the tour, each with a different starting point, designed for different types of travelers and time availability.
-Below, we detail each one.
+The answer to the question "Where does the Inca Trail begin?" depends on the route you choose.
+There are two official tour versions, each with a different starting point.
+One is designed for travelers who have a lot of time, while the other is for those who don't have as much time.
+We will talk about each one below.

 • Classic Route - Inca Trail 4 Days

-The start of the Inca Trail in its most famous and complete version is at Kilometer 82 of the railway, in an area known as Piscacucho.
-From this checkpoint, hikers cross the Urubamba River to officially begin the adventure of the Inca Trail Peru.
-The first day is excellent acclimatization, a walk through a relatively dry valley with views of local communities and the impressive archaeological site of Llactapata.
-The day ends at the first camp in Huayllabamba, at about 3,000 meters of altitude, where the night in the Andes prepares you for the challenges to come.
+The Inca Trail starts at Kilometer 82 of the railway.
+This is in an area called Piscacucho.
+From this point, hikers cross the Urubamba River to officially begin the Inca Trail in Peru.
+On the first day, you'll get to adjust to the altitude by walking through a dry valley.
+You'll also get to see local communities and the impressive archaeological site of Llactapata.
+The day ends at the first camp in Huayllabamba, which is about 3,000 meters high.
+There, you get ready for the challenges to come.

-The real challenge of this route defines its epic character.
-The second day is the most demanding, with the ascent to the Warmiwañusca pass or "Dead Woman's Pass", the highest point of the trek at 4,215 meters.
-After conquering this summit, the third day offers an incredible visual reward, as the landscape transforms drastically upon descending into the humid and lush cloud forest.
-In this section, spectacular ruins like Runkuracay and the magical Wiñaywayna are explored.
-The journey concludes at dawn on the fourth day with a final walk towards the Inti Punku (the Sun Gate), arriving just in time to see the sunrise over the sacred city of Machu Picchu, thus answering the question of where does the Inca Trail begin and end?.
+The real challenge of this route makes it feel like an epic adventure.
+The second day is the hardest, with a climb to Warmiwañusca pass, also called "Dead Woman's Pass."
+This is the highest point of the hike at 4,215 meters.
+After reaching the top, the third day is especially beautiful.
+The landscape changes a lot as you go down into the wet, green cloud forest.
+In this section, you will see amazing ruins like Runkuracay and the beautiful Wiñaywayna.
+The journey ends at sunrise on the fourth day with a final walk to the Inti Punku (the Sun Gate).
+You arrive just in time to see the sunrise over the sacred city of Machu Picchu.
+This answers the question of where the Inca Trail begins and ends.

 • Short Inca Trail - Inca Trail 2 Days

-For those travelers with less time or who are looking for a less physically demanding experience, there is the Short Inca Trail.
-The starting point for this version is much further ahead, at Kilometer 104 of the same railway.
-This route, although shorter, does not skimp on beauty.
-It allows hikers to experience the final and most spectacular section of the original trail, including a visit to the impressive archaeological site of Wiñaywayna, which many consider as beautiful as Machu Picchu itself, before ascending towards the famous Sun Gate.
+If you don't have a lot of time or want something less intense, there's the Short Inca Trail.
+This version starts much farther ahead, at Kilometer 104 of the same railway.
+This route is shorter, but it's just as beautiful.
+It allows hikers to experience the final and most spectacular section of the original trail.
+This includes a visit to the impressive archaeological site of Wiñaywayna, which many consider to be as beautiful as Machu Picchu itself.
+Then, hikers will ascend towards the famous Sun Gate.

-The great difference of this route lies in the time and way the citadel is experienced.
-After arriving at the Inti Punku in the afternoon and getting a first panoramic view of Machu Picchu at sunset, hikers descend to the town of Aguas Calientes to spend the night comfortably in a hotel.
+The best part about this route is how you get to experience the citadel.
+After arriving at the Inti Punku in the afternoon and seeing Machu Picchu's beautiful sunset view, hikers go to the town of Aguas Calientes to spend the night in a comfortable hotel.
 The next day, with renewed energy, the full guided tour of "The Lost City of the Incas" is done from early in the morning.
-This option also offers the flexibility of adding the Huayna Picchu Hike (reserving with due advance), a possibility that is not viable on the classic 4 day route.
+This option also lets you add the Huayna Picchu Hike if you reserve it ahead of time.
+This is something you can't do on the classic 4-day route.

-Due to the high demand for tickets, you must get entry tickets to the Inca Trail a long time in advance (6 months).
-The purchase is made only through the Internet through the website of an authorized tourism agency.
-In total 500 people enter the trails of the Inca Trail every day.
-Of them, only 200 are tourists.
-The rest is support personnel such as cooks, porters, guides.
+Because the Inca Trail is very popular, you should buy your entry tickets six months in advance.
+You can only purchase the ticket online through the website of an authorized tourism agency.
+Every day, 500 people enter the Inca Trail.
+Only 200 of them are tourists.
+The rest of the staff includes cooks, porters, and guides.
 The ticket to enter the Inca Trail includes the support staff.

-The only way to enter the Wonder of the World is by train through the Sacred Valley of the Incas or through the alternative route from Santa María to Machu Picchu.
-Booking Machu Picchu 2025 &2026 in advance.
+The only way to enter the Wonder of the World is by train.
+You can take the train through the Sacred Valley of the Incas or through the alternative route from Santa María to Machu Picchu.
+Book your trip to Machu Picchu for 2025 and 2026 today!

 Inca Trail to Machu Picchu